Burglars dressed as DoorDash drivers in Indiana home invasion, court docs say

 A search of Rhue’s phone uncovered a Snapchat conversation where someone asked Rhue, “You get your s— back from that dude?”

 Rhue reportedly responded, “Yeah we robbed his trap.
-I’ll be back tommorw (sic) I’m robbin his house tonight then driving straight back.”
+I’ll be back tommorrow (sic) I’m robbin his house tonight then driving straight back.”

 Police said Rhue had also searched the exact address of the home in Google Maps.